tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 as Byzantine could still send different proposals for different rounds (well, it can get caught and slashed)

 * Property 1 [`PrepareProposal`, header-changes] When the blockchain is in "same-block execution" mode,
-  $p$'s Application can only change AppHash, ConsensusParams, and/or ValidatorUpdates in the block header.
+  $p$'s Application can change the following parameters in `ResponsePrepareProposal`:
+  _AppHash_, _ConsensusParams_, _ValidatorUpdates_.

+Parameters _AppHash_, _ConsensusParams_, and _ValidatorUpdates_ are used by Tendermint to compute various hashes in the block header that will finally be part of the proposal.

-* Property 2 [`PrepareProposal`, no-header-changes] When the blockchain is in "next-block execution" mode, $p$'s Application cannot make any changes to the block header.
+* Property 2 [`PrepareProposal`, no-header-changes] When the blockchain is in "next-block execution" mode, $p$'s Application cannot make any changes to the following parameters in `ResponsePrepareProposal`:
+  _AppHash_, _ConsensusParams_, _ValidatorUpdates_.

+In practical terms, Property 2 means that Tendermint will ignore those parameters in `ResponsePrepareProposal`.

 * Property 3 [`PrepareProposal`, `ProcessProposal`, coherence]: For any two correct processes $p$ and $q$, if $q$'s Tendermint calls `RequestProcessProposal` on $v'_p$,
   $q$'s Application returns Accept in `ResponseProcessProposal`.

-Property 3 makes sure that blocks proposed by correct processes will always pass the receiving validator's `ProcessProposal` check.
+Property 3 makes sure that blocks proposed by correct processes will always pass the receiving process's `ProcessProposal` check.
-On the other hand, a violation of Property 3 (e.g., a bug in `PrepareProposal`, or in `ProcessProposal`, or in both) may force some
-(or even all) correct processes to prevote `nil`.
-This has serious consequences on Tendermint's liveness and, therefore, we introduce a new mechanism here: in addition to voting `nil` or _id(v)_, a process can also vote $\bot$, which represents and empty block.
+On the other hand, if there is a bug in `PrepareProposal` or `ProcessProposal` (or in both), strictly speaking, this makes all processes that hit the bug byzantine.
+This is a problem in practice, as very often (always?) the validators are running the Application from the same codebase, so potencially _all_ would likely hit the bug at the same time.
+This would result in most (or all) processes prevoting `nil`, with the serious consequences on Tendermint's liveness that this entails.

+In order to address this problem, we introduce a new mechanism: the $\bot$ block, which is an _empty_ block which, if decided at a height, means too many processes are rejecting proposed values.
+Operators, upon seeing $\bot$ blocks being committed, know instantly that there is a problem in the Application's software and they can tackle it, while keeping Tendermint from getting stuck at a particular height with high rounds and long timeouts.

-A correct process $p$ will prevote $\bot$ if $p$'s `ProcessProposal` implementation rejects the given block.
+The $\bot$ block is used as follows.
+A correct process $p$ will prevote $\bot$ (rather than `nil`) if $p$'s `ProcessProposal` implementation rejects the block passed in `RequestProcessProposal`.

-As $\bot$ is a value introduced at proposal time, it will follow the Tendermint consensus just as any other proposed block.
-However, it has the advantage that Tendermint does not get stuck in increasing rounds of a particular height, should there be validators with more an 1/3 of the total voting power whose `ProcessProposal` implementation wrongly rejects most (or all) proposed values.

-* Property 4 [`ProcessProposal`, determinism-2]: For any correct process $p$, and any arbitrary block $v'$, if $p$'s Tendermint calls `RequestProcessProposal` on $v'$ in height $h$, then $p$'s Application's acceptance or rejection exclusively depends on $v'$ and $s_{h-1}$.
+* Property 4 [`ProcessProposal`, determinism-1]: For any correct process $p$, and any arbitrary block $v'$, if $p$'s Tendermint calls `RequestProcessProposal` on $v'$ at height $h$, then $p$'s Application's acceptance or rejection exclusively depends on $v'$ and $s_{p,h-1}$.

-* Property 5 [`ProcessProposal`, determinism-1]: For any two correct processes $p$ and $q$, and any arbitrary block $v'$, if $p$'s (resp. $q$'s) Tendermint calls `RequestProcessProposal` on $v'$, then $p$'s Application accepts $v'$ if and only if $q$'s Application accepts $v'$.
+* Property 5 [`ProcessProposal`, determinism-2]: For any two correct processes $p$ and $q$, and any arbitrary block $v'$, if $p$'s (resp. $q$'s) Tendermint calls `RequestProcessProposal` on $v'$ at height $h$, then $p$'s Application accepts $v'$ if and only if $q$'s Application accepts $v'$.
   Note that this Property follows from Property 4 and the Agreement property of consensus.

->**TODO** If Property 5 does not hold, liveness issues. $\bot$ doesn't really help.
-What can we do?
+Properties 4 and 5 ensure that all correct processes will react in the same way to a proposed block, even if the proposer is Byzantine.
+However, `ProcessProposal` may contain a bug that renders the acceptance or rejection of the block non-deterministic, and therefore prevents processes hitting the bug from fulfilling Properties 4 or 5 (effectively making those processes Byzantine).
+In such a scenario, Tendermint's liveness can no longer be guaranteed.

+Again, this is a problem in practice if most validators are running the same software, as they are likely to hit the bug at the same point.
+There is currently no clear solution to help with this situation, so the Application designers/implementors must proceed very carefully with the logic/implementation of `ProcessProposal`.

 According to the Tendermint algorithm, a correct process can only broadcast one precommit message in round $r$, height $h$.
 Since, as stated in the [Description](#description) section, `ResponseExtendVote` is only called when Tendermint is about to broadcast a non-`nil` precommit message, a correct process can only produce one vote extension in round $r$, height $h$.
 Let $e^r_p$ the vote extension that the Application of a correct process $p$ returns via `ResponseExtendVote` in round $r$, height $h$.

->**TODO**: Question: Is it a good idea to extend the signature of `RequestVerifyVoteExtension` with the block hash, just as `RequestExtendVote`?
-(I think the App cannot infer it by itself because the proposer may be byzantine).
+Let $w^r_p$ the proposed block that $p$'s Tendermint passes to the Application via `RequestExtendVote` in round $r$, height $h$.

 * Property 6 [`ExtendVote`, `VerifyVoteExtension`, coherence]: For any two correct processes $p$ and $q$, if $q$ receives $e^r_p$ from $p$ in height $h$, $q$'s Application returns Accept in `ResponseVerifyVoteExtension`.

+* Property 7 [`VerifyVoteExtension`, determinism-1]: For any correct process $p$, and any arbitrary vote extension $e$, and any arbitrary block $w$, if $p$'s (resp. $q$'s) Tendermint calls `RequestVerifyVoteExtension` on $e$ and $w$ at height $h$, then $p$'s Application's acceptance or rejection exclusively depends on $e$, $w$ and $s_{p,h-1}$.

-* Property 7 [`VerifyVoteExtension`, determinism]: For any two correct processes $p$ and $q$, and any arbitrary vote extension $e$, if $p$'s (resp. $q$'s) Tendermint calls `RequestVerifyVoteExtension` on $e$, then $p$'s Application accepts $e$ if and only if $q$'s Application accepts $e$.
+* Property 8 [`VerifyVoteExtension`, determinism-2]: For any two correct processes $p$ and $q$, and any arbitrary vote extension $e$, and any arbitrary block $w$, if $p$'s (resp. $q$'s) Tendermint calls `RequestVerifyVoteExtension` on $e$ and $w$ at height $h$, then $p$'s Application accepts $e$ if and only if $q$'s Application accepts $e$.

->**TODO** If Property 7 does not hold, liveness depends on whether App rejection forces Tendermint to reject the precommit message or not.
-Proposal: flag the rejected extension (while accepting the precommit message), and keep the flag together with the extension.

->**TODO** Property 7 does not guarantee that all correct processes will end up with the same extension received from the same process, as a Byzantine process could send different (valid) extensions to different processes.
-Is this a big deal?
-Do we need an extra property?
+  Note that this property follows from Property 7 and the Agreement property of consensus.

+Properties 7 and 8 ensure that the validation of vote extensions will be deterministic at all correct processes.
+They depend on $w$, since a Byzantine process could send identical extended votes for different proposed blocks.

+If $p$'s Application rejects a vote extension $e$, $p$'s Tendermint will flag $e$ as incorrect, but will still consider the vote itself as valid, as long as all other checks at Tendermint level pass.
+Therefore, a bug in `ExtendVote` or `VerifyVoteExtension`, causing processes hitting it to not be able to enforce Properties 7 or 8 (thus, their behavior being Byzantine) will not compromise, by itself Tendermint's liveness.
+However, the operators can quickly detect such a bug because the votes linked to a committed block will contain extensions flagged as invalid.
+They will be able to tackle the problem while Tendermint can still make progress, producing new blocks.

-* Property 8 [_all_, read-only]: The calls to `RequestPrepareProposal`, `RequestProcessProposal`, `RequestExtendVote`, and `RequestVerifyVoteExtension` in height $h$ do not modify $s_{h-1}$.
+* Property 9 [_all_, read-only]: $p$'s calls to `RequestPrepareProposal`, `RequestProcessProposal`, `RequestExtendVote`,
+  and `RequestVerifyVoteExtension` at height $h$ do not modify $s_{p,h-1}$.

+* Property 10 [`ExtendVote`, `FinalizeBlock`, non-dependency]: for any correct process $p$, and any vote extension $e$ that $q$ received at height $h$, the computation of
+$s{p,h}$ does not depend on $e$.

->**TODO** We need properties for `FinalizeBlock`, but postponing ATM as it is well understood (basically, same a ABCI).
+>**TODO** We need other properties for `FinalizeBlock`, but postponing ATM as they are well understood (basically, same a current ABCI).

-Finally, notice that `PrepareProposal` does not have determinism-related properties associated.
+Finally, notice that neither `PrepareProposal` nor `ExtendVote` have determinism-related properties associated.
 Indeed, `PrepareProposal` is not required to be deterministic:

+* $v'_p$ may depend on $v_p$ and $s_{p,h-1}$, but may also depend on other values or operations.
 * $v_p = v_q \nRightarrow v'_p = v'_q$.

+Likewise, `ExtendVote` can also be non-deterministic:

-* $v'_p$ may depend on $v_p$ and $s_{h-1}$, but may also depend on other values or operations.
+* $e^r_p$ may depend on $w^r_p$ and $s_{p,h-1}$, but may also depend on other values or operations.
+* $w^r_p = w^r_q \nRightarrow e^r_p = e^r_q$

 ### What the Application can expect from Tendermint